When this article matters

 Annual cycles use the same prorated logic but the math involves bigger numbers because the period is 365 days:

-For unusual annual scenarios (large upgrade with many months remaining, change of billing cycle simultaneously with tier change), the exact math is shown on the confirmation screen before you confirm.
+For unusual annual scenarios (large upgrade with many months remaining, change of billing cycle simultaneously with tier change), the exact math shows up on the Stripe invoice and in the billing portal's line items.
 If something looks wrong, write to [email protected] with [BILLING] prorated question and we'll walk through it.

 What appears on the Stripe receipt